crawl/crawl/crawl-ref/docs/crawl_manual.rst

 It is more difficult to get rid of bad mutations than to get one.
 Using potions of mutations will remove a number of your current mutations, but will give you more mutations.
 These might be better to your taste.
-However, the only sure-fire ways is to join the gods Zin or Jivya, each of whom provides some remedy against mutations.
+However, the only sure-fire ways is to join the gods Zin or Jiyva, each of whom provides some remedy against mutations.

 Demonspawn are a special case.
 Characters of this species get certain special